 Previously, she worked in the offices of David Baker Architects in San Francisco, California, and MASS Design in Kigali, Rwanda, and was the inaugural Rowe Fellow and Visiting Assistant Professor at the Illinois Institute of Technology (IIT).

-In the past year, Akima was awarded the Lily Auchicloss Rome Prize in Architecture by the American Academy in Rome and was selected as a University Design Research Fellow for the 2024-25 cycle of Exhibit Columbus.
+In the past year, Akima was awarded the Lily Auchincloss Rome Prize in Architecture by the American Academy in Rome and was selected as a University Design Research Fellow for the 2024-25 cycle of Exhibit Columbus.

 The current team includes Ella Edelstein and Nicole Tooley, both graduates of University of Michigan’s Taubman College.

-©2024 Akima Brackeen/Exhibit A
+©2026 Akima Brackeen/Exhibit A